 What information is collected?

-As required by the law, we generally only collect personal information from a client or a resident unless we have the client or resident’s consent to collect information from a third party, or where we are required or authorised by law to collect the information from someone else.
+As required by the law, we generally only collect personal information directly from a client or a resident unless we have the client or resident’s consent to collect information from a third party, or where we are required or authorised by law to collect the information from someone else.
 Additionally, we may collect personal information about an individual from a person other than that individual if it is unreasonable or impracticable for us to collect information directly from that individual.

 Doutta Galla also collects relevant information from clients accessing our Community Home Support Program (CHSP) Domestic Intensive service, people living in Doutta Galla Independent Living Units, staff members, job applicants, contractor and or suppliers.